arturo-vega/Build---Shoot/README.md

 1. Open a terminal in the root of the project
 2. Install dependencies: npm install
 3. Start the server: npm start
+4. Run a local isntance: npm run dev
-4. Open your browser and navigate to the local address shown in the terminal
+5. Open your browser and navigate to the local address shown in the terminal

 ## Multiplayer